cpt-waffle/lhl-lectures/w02d01-TDD-With-Mocha-n-Chai/NOTES.md

 - Mocha and Chai talk
 - Testing With Mocha Chai

-### Why do we Write/need/Want Tests in code?
+### Why do we write/care/need/want Tests in our code/repo/libraries ??

-- so to test if the code is running
-- its working or not
-- reduce mental load
-- working as intented
-- figure out what scenarios are tested ( happy path vs Edge cases vs sad path )
-- other changes that you may not consider effect the overall code

-- writing tests makes things faster, (Faster development,)
+- checks for bugs
+- make sure we pass edge cases and no errors on those edge cases
+- for accuracy in our code
+- check if code works in a safe enviroment, then use it in a real scenario/repo

+### Tests Save us Time ?

+in the long time yes, in the short time, not really :(

 ### TDD -- Test Driven Development

+- you have feature, that you need to implement
+- you write just enough code to compile the feature
-- you think of/ write the tests first ( and alittle bit of code to run those tests)
+- you write tests (every and all tests you can think of!)
-- run the tests, they fail :(
+- all your tests will fail :(
-- write the code to pass each test
+- write code to pass each tests until all are passed
-- once all tests pass, feature complete :)
+- all tests pass == feature compelete

-## Code

-# Palindrome

-a string/text spells out the same exact word/phrase backwards

-- kayak
-- racecar
-- level
-- taco cat
-- a man a plan a canal panama